 The first thing you will want to do is get an API key.
-Click on ‘generate test API key’.
+Click on ‘Generate Free Lite/Test API Key’.
 This will auto-populate an API key for you to allow you to use one font file.

 Then click the ‘verify’ button to make sure the API key is good to go.

+If you would like to upgrade to use unlimited fonts, click on the blue button that says “Get Premium Key”.
 When you do that, you’ll be taken to the DnessCarkey website to select the plan that’s best for you.
-And if you share it, you’ll get a 10% discount.
-Not bad right?

 After you’ve made your purchase, go back to the Use Any Font set up page.

 Back to the plugin.
-Under the ‘Upload Fonts’ section click on ‘add fonts’.
-Type in a font name and then click ‘choose file’ to select the font file you want to use.
+Under the ‘Upload Font’ section click on ‘Upload Fonts’.
+Type in a font name and then click ‘browse’ to select the font file you want to use.
 Next click ‘upload’.

 Now you have to assign your font to a text style.
 Click on ‘assign font’ in the Assign Font section.